 - Records Management

-- Index and alphabetize personal, business names, and governmental and political designations.
+b.
+Index and alphabetize personal, business, and governmental names.

 - Processing of Mail

-- Manage email, incoming mail, and outgoing mail.*
+a.
+Manage electronic mail, incoming mail, and outgoing mail.

 Assessment and Requirements

-The student will be assessed through testing, quizzes, in-class activities, and outside assignments.
+The student will be assessed through testing, quizzes, in-class activities, and homework.